“I Believe In You!” How to Vanquish a Child’s Low Self-Esteem

+ADHD and self-esteem can sometimes be difficult to pair up, especially in children.
 When children feel good about themselves, everything goes a little easier for them and their parents.
 But poor self-esteem is a big problem for children with ADHD — and an even bigger problem for the 50 percent or so of children with ADHD who also have learning difficulties.

 To feel good about themselves, children need two things: the sense that they’re successful, both socially and academically, and unconditional love from their parents.
 If either ingredient is missing, a child will have a hard time developing a sense of self-esteem.